aseptilena/Kinross/README.md

 The name of this repository comes from the town of Kinross in Scotland, whose "sister" Perth happens to be the etymology behind the Australian Perth's name.

 **Extensions, incompatibility and everything else**
 There are two types of programs in Kinross: extensions for Inkscape (located in the extensions folder) and standalone scripts (generators).
-For the former you take the \*.inx and \*.py files and place them into your custom Inkscape extensions folder (~/.config/inkscape/extensions on Linux); for the latter you just run them and follow any instructions that appear &ndash; you do need Python 3.4 though.
+For the former you take the \*.inx and \*.py files and place them into your custom Inkscape extensions folder (~/.config/inkscape/extensions on Linux); for the latter you either run the script in-place or take the utilities folder and place both it and the script in question in the same directory to run.
+Python 3.4 is required for operation.

 **The ~~cutie map~~ path format**
 Points, nodes and handles alike, are vectors from the origin to the locations in the coordinate space they inhabit; thinking of them as such simplifies things a lot. *Rhythms* are lists of points (the cardinality corresponding to a set of commands in [the SVG specifications](http://www.w3.org/TR/SVG11/paths.html) as detailed below), subpaths are lists of rhythms and paths are lists of subpaths.